laixintao/iredis/iredis/data/commands/xadd.md

 documentation page for more information.
 This allows adding new entries and keeping the stream's size in check with a single call to `XADD`, effectively capping the stream with an arbitrary threshold.
-Although exact trimming is possible and is the default, due to the internal representation of steams it is more efficient to add an entry and trim stream with `XADD` using **almost exact** trimming (the `~` argument).
+Although exact trimming is possible and is the default, due to the internal representation of streams it is more efficient to add an entry and trim stream with `XADD` using **almost exact** trimming (the `~` argument).